JackJohnHardy/jackjohnhardy.github.io/docs/projects_overview.md

     This is an ongoing hobby project to create a DayZ Roleplay server and community.
     The project includes several parts including:

-    * Creating a Website for the project to include the guides, lore and server information.
+    * Creating a website for the project to include the guides, lore and server information.
     * Creating a DayZ server including the mod and server configuration, and custom world mapping.
     * Creating a DayZ mod with custom clothing, custom buildings, and custom items, and additional gameplay mechanics.
     * A Discord server for the community to recieve announcements and disucuss the server.
-    * A Custom Discord bot for integrating gameplay mechanics with the discord server such as economy, character, and roleplay mechanics.
+    * A custom Discord bot for integrating gameplay mechanics with the discord server such as economy, character, and roleplay mechanics.
 The bot is programmed in Java using the Java-Discord API.
-    * Applying for monetization permission to sell in-game cosmetics to support server costs.
+    * Applying for monetisation permission from Bohemia Interactive to sell in-game cosmetics to support server costs.
-    * Finding and using a rented dedicated server to host the DayZ server and Discord Bot.
+    * Finding and using a rented dedicated server to host the DayZ server and Discord bot.

     [View project website ↗](https://www.terminusrp.com)
     <figure markdown>